real-eren/rackva/README.md

-`var-table.rkt` - a `map` representing a table of var bindings `function-table.rkt` - a table of function bindings `class.rkt` - a `map` representing a class closure `instance.rkt` - a `map` representing a
+`var-table.rkt` - a `map` representing a table of var bindings `function-table.rkt` - a table of function bindings `class.rkt` - a `map` representing a class closure `instance.rkt` - a `map` representing an instance

 ### utils
-`map.rkt` contains an implementation of a map (associative list) `testing.rkt` contains helpers for creating concise unit tests
+`map.rkt` contains an implementation of a map (associative list) `testing.rkt` contains helpers for creating concise functional tests